-- 1. Information subject to an overriding secrecy law (26 specifically named Acts) - 2.
-Information subject to the direction or order of a court or other body with the power to receive evidence on oath - 3.
-Information subject to legal professional privilege - 4.
+- 1. Information subject to an overriding secrecy law (26 specifically named Acts). - 2.
+Information subject to the direction or order of a court or other body with the power to receive evidence on oath. - 3.
+Information subject to legal professional privilege and/or any information contained in a document that was, in response to a court order, not compelled by a court to be produced on the grounds of privilege - 4.
 'Excluded information' (judicial and prosecutorial information, information about complaints handling and investigative functions, competitive and market sensitive information and information in relation to specific functions of the Public Trustee - 5.
-Documents affecting law enforcement and public safety. - 6.
-Specific information relating to transport safety
+Documents affecting law enforcement and public safety.

-- 7. Specific reports concerning the care and protection of children - 8.
+- 6. Specific information relating to transport safety - 7.
+Specific reports concerning the care and protection of children - 8.
 Specific information relating to Aboriginal and environmental heritage.